Innovation Happens Here

 Often, students and policy practitioners will be in the classroom at the same time.
 For example, 70 North Carolina mayors, city managers and other officials joined students for a weekend intensive.
 The group explored how behavioral science can it be used to spur innovation.
 Watch:

-In 2013, two MPP students came up with the idea for a powerful student-run group.
-As a part of the Duke Interdisciplinary Social Innovators (DISI), students team up to offer consulting to nonprofits.
+Since 2013, Sanford has been home to a powerful student-run group dreamed up by two MPP students: Duke Interdisciplinary Social Innovators (DISI).
+Students team up to offer consulting to nonprofits.
 The program is special because the teams are interdisciplinary; students from Sanford School, Fuqua School of Business, and the Pratt School of Engineering join together to tackle problems.

 For example, one team helped helped a nonprofit set up a system to collect data and measure their impact.
 Watch: